-NVE monitors network companies and ensures compliance with the neutrality criteria and other relevant regulations according to the Energy Act.
-NVE has the authority to use sanctions such as for example fines in cases of non-compliance.
+NVE-RME monitors network companies and ensures compliance with the neutrality criteria and other relevant regulations according to the Energy Act.
+NVE-RME has the authority to use sanctions such as for example fines in cases of non-compliance.
 DSOs with more than 100 000 customers participates in a compliance program in order to ensure neutrality vis-à-vis power suppliers and retail customers.
-NVE also encourages DSOs with less than 100 000 customers to maintain similar procedures.
+NVE-RME also encourages DSOs with less than 100 000 customers to maintain similar procedures.

 According to the Electricity Directive 2003/54/EC, network and supply companies can be bundled if the number of customers (both residential and business customers) does not exceed 100 000.
-To avoid cross-subsidisation and discrimination of electricity suppliers, NVE regulates these bundled companies.
-The neutrality criteria requires a clear separation of monopoly network activities and activities related to electricity production and sales.
+To avoid cross-subsidisation and discrimination of electricity suppliers, NVE-RME regulates these bundled companies.
+The neutrality criteria require a clear separation of monopoly network activities and activities related to electricity production and sales.
 Further, the DSOs have a responsibility to give the retail market customers sufficient relevant information about supplier competition in the market.

-In 2018, NVE monitored the webpages of all DSOs to ensure that the information they publish about electricity suppliers is in compliance with the neutrality rules.
-NVE issued a fine of 500 000 NOK to one DSO was for violating the neutrality rules on their website.
+In 2019, NVE-RME monitored the webpages of all DSOs to ensure that the information they publish about electricity suppliers is in compliance with the neutrality rules.
+Deviation was found at one DSO, the lowest number of deviations since the beginning of regulation of neutrality on the DSO's webpages.